jakwings/fd/README.md

     -m, --multiplex
             Multiplex stdin of this program so that every executed command shares the same input.

             Interactive input is disabled by caching, even if the commands run sequentially.

     -t, --type <filetype>
-            Filter the search by type: [default: no filter] directory or d: directories
+            Filter the search by type: [default: any]

+                directory or d: directories
                      file or f: regular files
                   symlink or l: symbolic links
                executable or x: executable files

             Executable files are regular files with execute permission bits set or are symlinks pointing to the former, which means they are likely programs that can be loaded and run on the operating system.